semgrep/bento/PRIVACY.md

 Results data contain information about the code check rules that fired when you ran Bento, and help us make our rules better.
 These include:

-* Data on the number of times rules fired across your repo,
+* The number of times rules fired across your repo,
 * Rules you disabled,
 * The number of results that were fixed or archived since the last run, and
 * Hashes of the repository and commit Bento produced these results for,